 And third: GIVEAWAY!
 Over on the Red Blog Dave Malone is giving away copies of his new poetic noir crime novelet Not Forgiven, Not Forgotten.
 Leave a comment and you might grab one!

-3-act structure, 3-point arc, 4-act structure, 4-point arc, Alliance of Independent Authors, authors, Blake Snyder, books, climax, deepen your story, fiction, Fix and Finish With Confidence, four-act structure, four-point arc, having ideas, Hollywood scripts, how to write a book, how to write a novel, inciting incident, Kobo, literary fiction, literature, London Book Fair, midpoint, movie scripts, My Memories of a Future Life, Nail Your Novel: Why Writers Abandon Books and How You Can Draft, narrative arc, novels, oscars, Planning, plot point, plot points, polishing, publishing, revising, Rewriting, Robert McKee, Roz Morris, secret of story structure, self-publishing, Smashwords, story structure, Syd Field, three-act structure, three-point arc, writing, writing a novel - Nail Your Novel, writing life
+3-act structure, 3-point arc, 4-act structure, 4-point arc, Alliance of Independent Authors, authors, Blake Snyder, books, climax, deepen your story, fiction, Fix and Finish With Confidence, four-act structure, four-point arc, having ideas, Hollywood scripts, how to write a book, how to write a novel, inciting incident, Kobo, literary fiction, literature, London Book Fair, midpoint, movie scripts, My Memories of a Future Life, narrative arc, novels, oscars, Planning, plot point, plot points, polishing, publishing, revising, Rewriting, Robert McKee, Roz Morris, secret of story structure, self-publishing, Smashwords, story structure, Syd Field, three-act structure, three-point arc, writing, writing a novel - Nail Your Novel, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, writing life

 I’m at Chila Woychik’s Beyondaries ezine today, musing about what it might have been like to take ABBA’s back catalogue and try to write the plot of Mamma Mia.
 Those of you who’ve followed this blog since its first days might recognise the post.
 It was one of my very earliest, but evapourated when I moved from self-hosting.
 So here it is again with hand-waving.
 (If you remember it from – gulp – 2009, wave back in the comments.)